kitchens

 OUR DAILY BREATH: CHEFS ROUTINES – HOW IMPORTANT ARE THEY

 We never really understand how much we depend on our routines until we are forced to break them.
-People are creatures of habit and it is those habits that give us comfort, provide us with direction, and help us to function as we are programmed to function.
-Are routines beneficial?
-Is there value in breaking… Continue reading
+People are creatures of habit and it is those habits that give us comfort, provide us with direction, and help us to… Continue reading

 -